univention/univention-corporate-server/doc/changelog/index.rst

 * The email subject of the self-service password reset email is now configurable via the UCR variable :envvar:`umc/self-service/passwordreset/email/subject` (:uv:bug:`53227`).

+* It is no longer possible to enumerate Usernames using the password reset response (:uv:bug:`55346`).

 .. _changelog-service-mail:

 Mail services